Heaventools

 How do I export all resources, edit them and import them back?

 The current version of the Resource Editor has no import feature.
-We recognize the potential value of this feature, but this will be available only in version 2.
+We recognize the potential value of this feature, but this will be available only in future versions.

 It seems to only handle regular Win32 resources.
 Do you have a version that handles .NET resources in managed assemblies?